Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             --fuzzy_downstream_transcript.
 This value is for gene
                             in stead of transcript.
 Default is 310.
       --highest_coverage HIGHEST_COVERAGE, -hc HIGHEST_COVERAGE
-                            The highest coverage of terminator must be higher than this value.
-The low expressed terminator will not be included in "best_candidates", but still in
+                            The minimum value of the highest coverage of terminator.
+The low expressed terminator are not included in "best_candidates", but are still in "all_candidates".
-                            "all_candidates".
 Default is 10.
       --table_best, -tb     Output table only contains the information of the library which has most significant coverage decrease.
                             Default is False.
       --window_size WINDOW_SIZE, -wz WINDOW_SIZE
-                            Window size for searching secondary structure of intergenic region.
+                            Window size for searching secondary structure in intergenic region.
 Default is 100 nts.
       --window_shift WINDOW_SHIFT, -ws WINDOW_SHIFT
                             The number of nucleotides for window shift.
 Default is